The Ayakashi Hunter's Tainted Bride: Characters

 Yako's older brother, who's in charge of the Research Center 1 of The Imperial Chamber of the Onmyo (皇國陰陽寮).
 Takaya is smart and he treats valued individuals and colleagues with gentleness and friendliness.
 He also has a rich knowledge and expertise in developing items.
 Due to Tokiko's excessive control, he was restricted in both his personal life and interpersonal relationships.
-At first, he disagreed with the marriage between Yako and Nanao, and he spoke to Nanao with impolite attitude, but he changed his mind when Nanao showed tenacity against Tokiko.
+At first, he disagreed with the marriage between Yako and Nanao, and he spoke to Nanao with an impolite attitude, but he changed his mind when Nanao showed tenacity against Tokiko.
 As the story progresses, he begins to support Nanao and improve his relationship with Yako, while resisting Tokiko's ideas and actions.